Types Of Branding Strategies: Key Highlights

 7. Personal Branding Strategy

-Personal branding is a type of branding strategy that focuses on marketing yourself as a person, based on your capabilities or unique talent or perspective.
+Among the types of branding strategies, the personal one focuses on marketing yourself as a person, based on your capabilities or unique talent or perspective.

 Personal branding is popular among: